 Cape Air Assumes No Additional Responsibility - Cape Air assumes no responsibilities for Unaccompanied Minors beyond those applicable to an adult Customer.

-Young Travelers are young adults who may travel independently, as adults, despite their young age.
+Young Travelers are young adults between fifteen (15) and seventeen (17) years (up until the 18th birthday) who may travel independently, as adults, on Cape

 Connecting and Interline Itineraries